usnistgov/ARIAC_docs/en/latest/_sources/pages/scenario.rst

 .. figure:: /_static/images/shell_interior.png
   :width: 100%

-  Shells are marked with + or - to indicate cell direction,
+  Shells are marked with + or - to indicate cell polarity direction

 .. figure:: /_static/images/task_2a.gif
   :width: 100%